ryanpcmcquen/config-o-matic/README.md

 - Now supports 32 and 64 bit!

-7 options are presented when running the ROOT script:
+8 options are presented when running the ROOT script:

 1. CURRENT: Switches to slackware-current/slackware64-current mirrors instead of stable.
 2. WICD: Installs Wicd, disables NetworkManager.
 3. NEARFREE: Follows http://freeslack.net/, but does not remove the kernel.
 This is NOT compatible with MISCELLANY, MATE, MULTILIB and SCRIPTS.
 If you select NEARFREE, you will NOT be presented with incompatible options.
 4. MISCELLANY: Installs a lot of additional packages, themes and miscellany.
+5. PULSEAUDIO: Installs PULSEAUDIO, effectively breaking sound.
-5. MATE: Installs the Mate desktop environment.
+6. MATE: Installs the Mate desktop environment.
 NOT compatible with MULTILIB.
-6. MULTILIB: Installs 32-bit compatibility files for a 64-bit system, a la Eric Hameleers.
+7. MULTILIB: Installs 32-bit compatibility files for a 64-bit system, a la Eric Hameleers.
 NOT compatible with MATE.
-7. SCRIPTS: Installs /extra/, the SBo git repo, and my SlackBuild repo into /root/.
+8. SCRIPTS: Installs /extra/, the SBo git repo, and my SlackBuild repo into /root/.

 ###STABLE